 Instead of the supplied software other programs can be used as well.
 The FDM-S1 works also with the "Studio1" software (non free), as well as with the free (as in free beer) HDSDR software.

 The "Ext I/O" connector is used to control extensions of the FDM-S1.
 This socket offers for example a "Mute" input, used to mute the receiver when transmitting with another radio.
 Further the ExtIO offers frequency information and various switching signals, to used for example for antenna selection, band filters etc. With these functions the FDM-S1 offers many possibilities for own experiments, unlike other SDRs.

-Included in shipment of the FDM-S1 is a USB cable, an adaptor SMA/BNC plus a CD-ROM with the english language manuals (PDF).
+Included in shipment of the FDM-S1 is a USB cable, an adaptor SMA/BNC plus a USB stick with the english language manuals (PDF).
 Size 108 x 27 x 88mm, weight 180g.